Slow Down to Taste the World: A Brief Sampling of Slow Food

 The biggest and best of their events is Turin’s Salone del Gusto and Terra Madre, newly united for 2016, which bring together their worldwide network of food communities (including chefs, farmers and thinkers from every continent) with gastro-curious patrons and quality food producers from all corners of the world.

 When I lived in Piemonte, volunteering at the biannual Terra Madre was the best way to ease myself back into “real life” after a full season on the road guiding for Butterfield & Robinson.
 My first time I “guided” and translated for Mali’s former Minister of Culture as she moved in stately grace from interview to speech to dinner with Carlo Petrini himself.
 Next up, I got to animate and explain a sensory exercise in which everyone could practice tasting the difference in degrees of bitterness (did you know that sensitivity to bitterness is genetically determined?), or between salty and umami.
 (Did you know there’s a fifth flavour sensor among our taste buds?)

 How better to bookend a cycling or hiking trip in Piemonte than by visiting this amazing global foodie fest in Turin?
-Plan ahead and reserve to take a beer-tasting lesson or to meet a Botswanan bee-keeper, learn to bake bread and pizza, watch a chef at work, make a Dinner Date or just wander around and sample some Dutch goat sausage.
+Plan ahead and reserve to take a beer-tasting lesson or to meet a Botswanan bee-keeper, learn to bake bread and pizza, watch a chef at work or just wander around and sample some Dutch goat sausage.